Guide to U.S. Liberty Cap Large Cents

-The Liberty Cap Cent represented the third design introduced for the cent during its first year of production in 1793.
-As the result of criticism from various sources including the Mint itself, the design only lasted until 1796, however this was still considerably longer than duration of just a few months seen for the earlier designs of 1793.
-While the mintage for 1793 was low, other years saw reasonable numbers produced, making the acquisition of a single circulated piece not too difficult for the collector.
+The Liberty Cap Large Cent represented the third design introduced for the cent denomination during its first year of production in 1793.
+As the result of criticism from various sources, the design only lasted until 1796, however this was still considerably longer than duration of just a few months seen for the earlier designs.
+The new design experienced a low mintage for the first year of production, but other years saw reasonable numbers produced.
 Some specific varieties of the series are true rarities, with two of the most desirable large cent varieties found within this type.

-Although the cent may currently seem unimportant within everyday American commerce, it held a very important role for the people of late 18th century America.
-Most business was conducted with half cents and cents, with coins of higher value rarely used for every day transactions.
-Accordingly, the cent and to a lesser extent the half cent were the most heavily produced denominations at the early United States Mint.
+Although the cent may seem unimportant within modern commerce, it held a very important role for the people of late 18th century America.
+Most business was conducted in half cents and cents, and coins of higher value were rarely used for day-to-day transactions.
+Accordingly, the cent and to a lesser extent the half cent, were the most heavily produced denominations at the early United States Mint.

-The Liberty Cap Cent was designed by Joseph Wright, a New Jersey portraitist born in 1796 who had received his art education in England.
-He was perhaps best known for his portrait of President George Washington and his wife.
+The Liberty Cap Cent was designed by Joseph Wright, a New Jersey portraitist born in 1756 who had received his art education in England.
+He was perhaps best known for his portraits of George Washington.
 Ultimately, Wright would not live to see the first cents bearing his design released into circulation, as he died from the yellow fever epidemic in the late summer of 1793.

-Wright’s obverse design was largely based on the important 1783 Libertas Americana medal, issued by the Paris Mint.
+Wright’s obverse design was largely based on the important 1783 Libertas Americana Medal, issued by the Paris Mint.
 For the cent, the head of Liberty is featured, facing to the right.
-Her hair is seen free and flowing, like the Chain and Wreath cents of 1793, but now closer to her neck.
-Over her left should, Liberty carries a pole with a cap placed on top.
-The Liberty Cap was a symbol of freedom originating in France, which had become popular during the American Revolution.
-The overall appearance of Liberty is young, perhaps signifying the young but ever growing nation of the United States.
-LIBERTY, in capital letters is above the head, and the date, slightly curved, is seen below.
+Her hair is free and flowing, similar to the earlier Chain and Wreath Cents, but now closer to her neck.
+The inscription “LIBERTY” is placed above the head, and the date is seen below.
+Over her left shoulder, Liberty carries a pole with a cap placed on top.
+The Phrygian Cap or Liberty Cap was a symbol of freedom which had become popular during the American Revolution.